git-moss/ConvertWithMoss/README-FORMATS.md

 ### Destination Options

 * 'Limit sample resolution and rate to 16bit/44.1kHz': If enabled samples of a high resolution will be resampled to 16bit and 44.1kHz.
 While the device can play higher resolutions as well it decrease the number of voices it can play.
+* Option to trim sample to range of zone start to end.
+Since the format does not support a sample start attribute, this fixes the issue.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information).
 Writing the Sample chunk is important since the disting EX reads the loop information from it.

 ## Korg KMP/KSF